-A sound bath is a meditative experience during which a group of people lie down and listen to resonant sounds.
-It often involves singing bowls, which create an echoing sound that feels like it fills the room.
+A sound bath is a full-body meditative experience where people lie down and listen to resonant sounds.
+It often involves singing bowls, which create an echoing sound that ‘bathes’ people.

 Some people refer to sound bathing as a healing practice.
 However, while studies suggest it may help people relax, there is no evidence it heals or treats any medical condition.
 The origins of the practice are also unclear.

 Some proponents of sound bathing claim it helps people with various concerns, such as stress, processing emotions, or unblocking chakras.
 Chakras are centers of spiritual energy or power, a concept that comes from Hinduism.

 A sound bath usually involves lying down on a mat and listening to highly resonant, immersive music.
 Sound baths usually happen in a group setting, but a person can also do a sound bath alone at home.